DariaMartinovskaya/Smart_AirGuard/README.md

 ![PredictivemoduleMLtab](mlnodes.png)

+Node-RED implements a predictive module that maintains a buffer of the last 12 sensor readings (approximately one hour of data).
+Based on current trends, temperature effects, humidity levels, and occupancy patterns, the system calculates 15-minute and 30-minute gas concentration forecasts.
+A normalized risk level (0-100%) is derived from these predictions.
+When the risk exceeds 70%, Node-RED automatically activates the ventilation fan preventively, before dangerous thresholds (1000 ppm) are reached.

-With predictive module with buffer and forecasting logic:
+UI of predictive module with buffer and forecasting logic:

 ![Nodeml](ml.png)